CNEWA

 Confronted with the enormous task of alleviating the burden of these refugees, many in the Catholic hierarchy believed that “only by bringing these people into the Catholic Church could they be given spiritual relief.”

-These beliefs reflected the attitudes of the pre-Vatican II Church, a body which saw the Orthodox not as a sister church, but as schismatic.
+These beliefs reflected the attitudes of the pre-Vatican II church, a body which saw the Orthodox not as a sister church, but as schismatic.
 The Orthodox communion in diaspora, therefore, provided ample opportunity to bring large numbers over to Rome.
 Hence, the birth of Catholic Union.

-According to Von Galen, the essential work of the union was to work for the reunion of the Bulgarian, Romanian, Russian and Ukrainian Orthodox churches with Rome.
+According to Father Von Galen, the essential work of the union was to work for the reunion of the Bulgarian, Romanian, Russian and Ukrainian Orthodox churches with Rome.
 To that end, Catholic Union gathered funds for Byzantine Catholic seminarians, who, once ordained as priests, would work for this union.

 In March 1925, Father Paul sailed for Rome on pilgrimage.
-Seeing him off at Pier 42 in New York were Barry-Doyle, his secretary Joseph Moore and Von Galen.
+Seeing him off at Pier 42 in New York were Msgr.
+Barry-Doyle, his secretary Joseph Moore and Father Von Galen.
 Once in Rome, the priest nevertheless began discussions, building up support among the hierarchy for the merger.

-Humbly, Barry-Doyle then suggested that “to win even fuller support from U.S. bishops, I have decided to propose to the board of the directors of the Association that instead of me there he placed in charge an American ecclesiastic, someone who enjoys the full support of the Episcopate.”
-Two weeks after submitting his report, Barry-Doyle left Rome for Switzerland, complaining of shattered nerves.
+Humbly, Msgr.
+Barry-Doyle then suggested that “to win even fuller support from U.S. bishops, I have decided to propose to the board of the directors of the Association that instead of me there he placed in charge an American ecclesiastic, someone who enjoys the full support of the Episcopate.”
+Two weeks after submitting his report, Msgr.
+Barry-Doyle left Rome for Switzerland, complaining of shattered nerves.
 His report was unacknowledged.

-Meanwhile, Calavassy and Moore carried on negotiations with Father Edmund A. Walsh, S.J.
+Meanwhile, Bishop Calavassy and Moore carried on negotiations with Father Edmund A. Walsh, S.J.
 The Jesuit, formerly director general of the Papal Relief Mission to Russia, was regarded by the Holy See and the U.S. government as an expert on Soviet affairs; an ideal candidate for president of the proposed Catholic Near East Welfare Association/Catholic Union merger.

 In early March 1926, Pope Pius XI merged the two American organizations and named Walsh president of the new pontifical association.
 “Catholic Near East Welfare Association” was retained.

-Von Galen at first refused to accept the merger but later accepted it after receiving orders from his Benedictine superior.
+Father Von Galen at first refused to accept the merger but later accepted it after receiving orders from his Benedictine superior.
 He returned to Austria where he continued his work with the Orthodox.

-After a brief fund-raising tour for Calavassy in Australia, the monsignor arrived in London in November 1928 seeking the care of a nerve specialist.
-Under doctor’s orders to move to the south of France for the “pure air and sunshine,” Barry-Doyle bombarded Father Paul with letters describing his living conditions, his health and requests for assistance from the Association.
+After a brief fundraising tour for Bishop Calavassy in Australia, the monsignor arrived in London in November 1928 seeking the care of a nerve specialist.
+Under doctor’s orders to move to the south of France for the “pure air and sunshine,” Msgr.
+Barry-Doyle bombarded Father Paul with letters describing his living conditions, his health and requests for assistance from the Association.
 These requests for assistance were denied to the ill priest by Moore, who now commanded the Association’s finances.

-“I am so humiliated and unhappy, and at the same time powerless,” wrote Barry-Doyle in an undated letter to Father Paul.
+“I am so humiliated and unhappy, and at the same time powerless,” wrote Msgr.
+Barry-Doyle in an undated letter to Father Paul.
 “Keep the contents of this private note to yourself…I should not like to injure the C.N.E.W.A.”

-Ironically, less than four months after Barry-Doyle left the United States, his goal to enlist more than a million women and to raise more than $1 million was achieved.
+Ironically, less than four months after Msgr.
+Barry-Doyle left the United States, his goal to enlist more than a million women and to raise more than $1 million was achieved.
 Father Walsh, however, received the credit.

+Msgr.
 Barry-Doyle was, above all, a man of faith, a human being dedicated to the Gospel.
 His fall from power in no way affected this faith or the objectives of Catholic Near East Welfare Association.

 The story of the Association’s roots is not unique in the history of the church.
 Many of the church’s great innovators, prophets and saints – whether lay, religious or priestly – fell from favor and died forgotten.
 Their accomplishments remain, however, as a testimony of faith.